jeremiemartinez/jeremiemartinez.github.com/_posts/2015-11-05-truth-android.md

 }
 {% endhighlight %}

 So as you may think, we could indeed create a Truth-Android the same way Square implemented [AssertJ-android](https://github.com/square/assertj-android).
 AssertJ-android supports all the views (and more) from the Android framework.
 It took time to build it and it is a real success.
-Right now, I just write `ViewSubject` according to my needs in my projects.
+Right now, I just write `ViewSubject` according to my needs.
 However, it would be definitely interesting to create a library to regroup and share them.

 ### Brings failure strategies to testing